 The hamburger or three-line menu is widely used on mobile devices.
 It looks simple and doesn’t take up much space, which makes it perfect for mobiles.
 Make your text and buttons big enough so people can read and click with ease on their mobile devices.

 Cue visitors where they are on your website to prevent getting them lost.
 This makes navigating back and forth between pages a lot smoother.
-A good way of doing this is to highlight the part of the menu they clicked on.
+A safe way of doing so is to highlight the part of the menu a user has clicked on.

 Another option is to use breadcrumbs.
 They usually appear as horizontal text links and show your user how they got to a specific page.
 Breadcrumb navigation improves the findability of your landing pages.

-You can make good use of sidebars to display additional information that might not otherwise fit on a page.
+You can make good use of sidebars and display additional information that might not otherwise fit on a page.
 You can include an email opt-in, related posts, and other links.
-Plus, links help search engines to understand the content of your page and improve your ranking.
+Plus, links help search engines understand the content of your page better and improve its ranking.

 It’s up to you whether to use both left and right sidebars or pick just one.
-For example, Macy’s have utilized both sidebars featuring a small menu on the left and deals on the right.
+For example, Macy’s has utilized both sidebars, featuring a small menu on the left and deals on the right.
 Feel free to use sidebars, as long as they don’t take away from your main content.

-Big footers are gaining more and more popularity.
+Ample footers are gaining more and more popularity.
 They are designed to invite web surfers to engage with a site longer.
-Your footer can contain links to your most important pages.
+Your footer should contain links to your most important pages, such as landing pages.

 Have your social networks and email sign up shown as well.
-Lastly, leave some contact info, like your address or phone number.
+Lastly, leave some contact info, like your business location or phone number.
 Don’t forget to keep the footer consistent with the header and the rest of your website.

 The main takeaway from this article is that website navigation matters.
-It is crucial not only for user experience but also for search engines.
-When designing the navigation menu, keep your user in mind.
+It is crucial not only for user experience but also for getting (and staying) on the search engines’ good side.
+When planning your site’s navigation, keep your user in mind.
 Make sure you meet their needs and provide an enjoyable user experience.

 Design your navigation menu with intention.
 Keep it concise and intuitive.
-Reduce distractions and add a few tools and shortcuts to make navigating through your website as seamless as possible.
+Reduce distractions and add a few tools and shortcuts to make navigating your site as seamless as possible.

 Dive into our Forestblog of exclusive interviews, handy tutorials and interesting articles published every week!Read all posts by Renderforest Staff